top of page

 In addition to its cultural importance, matcha has long been celebrated for its health benefits.
 Rich in antioxidants, particularly catechins, matcha is known to support heart health, improve metabolism, and reduce inflammation.
 The high levels of L-theanine in matcha promote relaxation and mental clarity, making it the perfect drink for both focus and calm.

 Unlike coffee, which can lead to jittery energy spikes, matcha provides a balanced, sustained energy boost thanks to the combination of caffeine and L-theanine.
-This unique blend of compounds has contributed to matcha’s reputation as both a traditional medicine and a modern superfood.
+This unique blend of compounds has contributed to matcha’s reputation as both a traditional medicine and a modern superfood, solidifying its place in matcha history and culture.

 Matcha in Modern Times: A Global Phenomenon

 One notable example is Japanese pastry chef Sadaharu Aoki, who introduced matcha desserts to French patisseries.
-His use of matcha in cakes, macarons, and éclairs demonstrates how this ancient tea can be adapted to modern tastes, all while maintaining its signature boldness.
+His use of matcha in cakes, macarons, and éclairs demonstrates how this ancient tea can be adapted to modern tastes, all while maintaining its signature boldness and honoring matcha history and culture.

 Matcha Cheesecake